Katie Taylor: Taylor vs. Serrano III

-A trilogy fight against Amanda Serrano at Madison Square Garden in New York was scheduled for July 11, 2025.
-The bout was announced to headline a historic all women's card live on Netflix.
+A trilogy fight against Amanda Serrano at Madison Square Garden in New York occurred on 11 July 2025.
+The bout headlined the first all-women's boxing card at Madison Square Garden, live on Netflix.

-Taylor successfully defended her undisputed super lightweight title by majority decision (95–95, 97–93, 97–93) closing out the trilogy and going 3–0 against her longtime rival.
+Taylor successfully defended her undisputed super lightweight title by majority decision (95–95, 97–93, 97–93) closing out the epic trilogy and going 3–0 against her longtime rival to cement herself as the No.1 P4P fighter.